-Indianapolis Child Support Attorney
+Indianapolis Child Support Lawyer

 When a divorce case involves children, resolving issues regarding their care and wellbeing can be especially delicate.
 The disruption of the stability of a complete family and the uncertainties that lie ahead are often very upsetting to children.
 Parents can feel a deep sense of disappointment, or even shame, regarding the impact of a divorce on their child’s life.